 Memorable Manitobans: James Frederick Anderson (1903-1983)

-Born at Oakville, Manitoba on 2 September 1903, son of William V. Anderson and Harriet Ellen Whitmore, he attended elementary and high school at Oakville.
-In 1921 he enrolled in the University of Manitoba and graduated three years later with an Arts degree.
+Born at Oakville on 2 September 1903, son of William V. Anderson and Harriet Ellen Whitmore, he attended Oakville School.
+In 1921, he enrolled in the University of Manitoba and graduated three years later with an Arts degree.
 He studied law from 1927 to 1931 then practiced with the Winnipeg firm of Johnston, Garson and Garson until 1942 when he moved to Ashern where he practiced law until retirement in 1979.

 He served as administrator for the Rural Municipality of Woodlea from 1942 to 1948.
 He was first elected to Manitoba Legislature at a by-election in December 1948, caused by the resignation of Stuart Garson.
-He was re-elected in the 1949 general election, and continued until 1958.
-He also served as a trustee for Lakeshire School Division No. 23 from 1960 to 1979, served on the Ashern Hospital Board, and was President of the Manitoba Hospital Organization in 1970.
+He was re-elected in the 1949 general election and was re-elected in 1953.
+He also served as a trustee for Lakeshore School Division No. 23 from 1960 to 1979, served on the Ashern Hospital Board, and was President of the Manitoba Hospital Organization in 1970.

 Birth and marriage registrations, Manitoba Vital Statistics.